Canada geese with Parliament Hill in the background.Sean Kilpatrick/The Canadian Press

 The Globe is not naming the official, who did not want to publicly discuss the government’s parliamentary strategy before the April 13 vote.

-The by-elections are being held to replace empty seats after the departures of former cabinet ministers Chrystia Freeland and Bill Blair.
+The by-elections are being held to fill empty seats after the departures of former cabinet ministers Chrystia Freeland and Bill Blair.

 A third by-election was made necessary after the Supreme Court of Canada granted an appeal from a Bloc Québécois candidate who lost the riding of Terrebonne by a single vote to Liberal Tatiana Auguste.